Close Menu

 Cardiovascular risks

-Hyperthyroidism can cause serious cardiovascular issues such as palpitations, high blood pressure, and an increased risk of heart failure.
-The most severe symptoms of hyperthyroidism occur in this situation.
-Remember that high thyroid hormones can cause hypertrophic cardiomyopathy, exacerbating these diseases and perhaps precipitating a serious health emergency if left untreated (preventive treatment is also essential).
+Hyperthyroidism can cause serious problems with the heart and blood vessels, such as palpitations, high blood pressure, and a higher chance of heart failure.
+In this situation, the most severe symptoms of hyperthyroidism occur.
+Remember that high levels of thyroid hormones can cause hypertrophic cardiomyopathy, which can make these conditions worse and could possibly lead to a serious health emergency if not treated (preventive treatment is also necessary).

 Bone health and osteoporosis